How to Make O/W Emulsions (Lotions & Creams)

 Oil-in-water (O/W) emulsions are the most common type of lotion and cream.
 In these formulations, tiny oil droplets are suspended throughout a continuous water phase, creating products that feel light, absorb quickly, and rinse off easily with water.
 This guide will teach you how to create stable, effective O/W emulsions using the SoapMath lotion calculator.

 Unlike simple mixtures, emulsions require emulsifiers to bind oil and water together permanently.
-The lotion calculator includes a comprehensive ingredient database with built-in compatibility checking to help you create stable formulations every time.
+The lotion calculator includes an ingredient database with built-in compatibility checking to flag charge conflicts, electrolyte sensitivity, and pH limits before you batch.

 Understanding O/W Emulsions